-CARING FOR YOUR LENSES (CLEANING, RINSING, DISINFECTING, ENZYMING, STORAGE AND REWETTING / LUBRICATING)
+CARING FOR YOUR LENSES (CLEANING, RINSING, DISINFECTING, ENZYMING, STORAGE AND REWETTING/LUBRICATING)

-For continued safe and comfortable wearing of your lenses, it is important that you follow the lens care regimen recommended by your eye care practitioner.
-Failure to follow the lens care regimen may result in development of serious ocular complications as discussed in the WARNINGS section.
+For continued safe and comfortable wearing of your lenses, it is important that you first clean and rinse, then disinfect [and neutralize (for hydrogen peroxide systems)] your lenses after each removal, using the lens care regimen recommended by your eye care practitioner.
 Cleaning and rinsing are necessary to remove mucus, secretions, films, or deposits which may have accumulated during wearing.
 The ideal time to clean your lenses is immediately after removing them.
 Disinfecting is necessary to destroy harmful germs.

-If you require only vision correction, but will not or cannot adhere to a recommended lens care regimen, are unable to place and remove lenses or have someone available to place and remove them, you should not attempt to get and wear contact lenses.
+If you require only vision correction, but will not or cannot adhere to a recommended lens care regimen, or are unable to place and remove lenses or have someone available to place and remove them, you should not attempt to get and wear contact lenses.